fuzionnz/nz.co.fuzion.extrafee/README.md

   - Optional 'processing fee'.
   - Message that needs to be applied on the total amount.
   - Optionally limit extra fee to pages which have specific payment processors.
+  - Optionally allow the user to select if they want to pay the extra fee.
 - Load any live contribution page or the event registration page.

 Currently, the additional fee will be applied to all the processors on the page except Pay Later.